react-static/react-static/README.md

 ## CLI

-#### `react-static create [project-name]`
+#### `react-static create`
+Creates a new react-static project.
+- Prompts for a project name/location
-Creates a new react-static project at the directory name your provide using the template project located in this repository's `demo/` directory.
+- Prompts to select one of the templates located in this repository's `examples/` directory.

 #### `react-static start`
 Starts the development server.